-The College has been awarded additional capital funding for investments in T-Levels for a number of areas within its curriculum offer.

-After a successful Wave 5 funding bid, the College will co-fund the development of new facilities for Digital and Engineering areas of the curriculum.
+The College was awarded additional capital funding for investments in T-Levels for a number of areas within its curriculum offer.
+After a successful Wave 5 funding bid, the College will co-fund the development of new facilities for Digital and Engineering areas of the curriculum - with a newbuild facility due to open in early 2025.